How much protein do I need per day in my diet?

 In other words, a certain amount of protein cannot be said to cause cancer.

-Does high protein content cause heart disease?
+Does high protein cause heart disease?

 Daily intake of animal protein is associated with an increased risk of fatal coronary heart disease.
 While plant-based proteins are not linked to higher rates of heart disease.

-This suggests that where you get your protein from may be more important than how much protein you eat.
+This suggests that where you get your protein may be more important than how much protein you eat.

 There is limited evidence that the protein causes heart disease.